 3) Answer Your Own Questions, Too

-Though conversational classes may feel fluid, coming prepared ensures success.
+Though English conversational classes may feel fluid, coming prepared ensures success.
 Sometimes, students need a nudge.
 If they don't ask you back, respond with your own answer.
 It gives them a fresh perspective on how to engage.

 For instance, say you ask about their favorite weekend activity, and they say, "I enjoy hiking."
 You can bounce back with: "Hiking, huh?
 You must love the outdoors!
 I'm more of a beach person myself.
 Have you ever tried surfing?"